mariaabid003/aqi-forecasting/README.md

 ##  **Features**

 ###  **Feature Pipeline**
-- Fetches raw air quality and weather data.
-- Computes derived features (e.g., AQI change rate, temperature-humidity index).
-- Stores processed features in Hopsworks Feature Store for training and inference.
+The feature pipeline is responsible for fetching raw air quality and weather data from the Open-Meteo API.
+It computes derived features such as AQI change rate and temperature-humidity index to enrich the dataset.
+All processed features are stored in the Hopsworks Feature Store, ensuring consistency between training and real-time inference.
+This modular pipeline allows for efficient, automated handling of environmental data.
+It supports scalability and ensures that features remain standardized across all downstream workflows.

 ###  **Historical Data Backfill**
-- Generates datasets for training using minimum 300 days of data.
-- Ensures temporal consistency and feature completeness.
+The backfill process generates comprehensive datasets for model training using a minimum of 700 days of historical data.
+It ensures temporal consistency and completeness of features to improve forecasting accuracy.
+Historical backfill enables the system to learn long-term trends and seasonal patterns in air quality.
+Data preprocessing includes handling missing values, outliers, and time alignment.
+This foundation is critical for creating reliable machine learning models capable of predicting AQI under varying conditions.

-###  **Training Pipeline
+###  **Training Pipeline**
-- Trains ML models: **Random Forest**, **Ridge Regression**, and **TensorFlow Dense Neural Network**.
-- Evaluates models with **RMSE**, **MAE**, and **R²** metrics.
-- Uploads trained models to **Hopsworks Model Registry** for versioning.
+The training pipeline handles the development and evaluation of multiple machine learning models, including Random Forest, Ridge Regression, and TensorFlow Dense Neural Networks.
+Models are assessed using standard regression metrics such as RMSE, MAE, and R².
+The pipeline supports automated model selection and hyperparameter tuning to ensure optimal performance.
+Once trained, models are uploaded to the Hopsworks Model Registry for versioning and deployment.

 ###  **Prediction Pipeline**
-- Fetches the latest features and computes the AQI forecast for the **next 3 days**.
-- Uploads predictions to a new Hopsworks Feature Group (`karachi_aqi_predictions`).
+The prediction pipeline fetches the latest computed features to generate AQI forecasts for the next three days.
+Forecasts are calculated in real-time and uploaded to a dedicated Hopsworks Feature Group, karachi_aqi_predictions, for downstream use.
+This ensures seamless integration with the dashboard and other visualization tools.
+The pipeline supports automated scheduling, enabling continuous monitoring without manual intervention.
+It guarantees that predictions are always based on the most recent environmental data.

 ###  **Dashboard**
-An **interactive Streamlit dashboard** visualizes:
-- 🟢 Current AQI with pollutant details
-- 📅 3-day forecast cards
-- 📊 Actual vs Predicted AQI chart
-- 📈 Trend chart & correlation heatmap
+The interactive Streamlit dashboard provides a user-friendly interface to monitor Karachi’s air quality.
+It displays the current AQI along with pollutant details, 3-day forecast cards, and actual vs predicted AQI charts.
+Trend charts and correlation heatmaps allow users to understand relationships between different pollutants and environmental factors.
+The dashboard is updated in real-time and visually highlights hazardous AQI levels using color-coded indicators.
+It provides actionable insights for both general users and city planners.

 ###  **Explainability**
-- Sends alerts for hazardous AQI levels (e.g., via notifications or color-coded UI).
+Explainability is a core feature of the system, enabling users to understand how environmental factors influence AQI predictions.
+SHAP-based analysis highlights the contribution of each pollutant and weather parameter.
+The system can also send alerts for hazardous AQI levels, either via dashboard notifications or color-coded UI cues.
+This ensures users are informed about potential health risks in real time.

 ---